 As deputy attorney general, Holder developed and issued the "Holder Memorandum," which spelled out the guidelines for the criminal prosecution of corporations.
 He also developed rules for the regulation of health care, and assembled a task force that determined how to investigate criminal investigations of high-ranking federal employees.

 At the president's request, Holder created the organization, Lawyers for One America.
-The group was designed to bring greater diversity to the law profession, and increase pro bono work among the nation's lawyers.
-Holder also briefly served under President Bush as Acting Attorney General, during the pending confirmation of Attorney General John Ashcroft.
+The group was designed to bring greater diversity to the law profession and increase pro bono work among the nation's lawyers.
+Holder also briefly served under President George W. Bush as Acting Attorney General, during the pending confirmation of Attorney General John Ashcroft.

-After serving in this position for four years, Holder joined the private sector to work at the law firm, Covington and Burling LLC, in 2001.
-He continues to work at the firm, representing clients such as the National Football League during its investigation of quarterback Michael Vick, and the negotiation of an agreement with the Justice Department for Chiquita Brands International.
+After serving in this position for four years, Holder joined the private sector to work at the law firm Covington and Burling LLC, in 2001.
+He represented clients such as the National Football League during its investigation of quarterback Michael Vick, and the negotiation of an agreement with the Justice Department for Chiquita Brands International.

 In late 2007, Holder joined Senator Barack Obama's presidential campaign as a senior legal advisor, and later served as one of three members on Obama's vice-presidential selection committee.
-Holder is currently the U.S. Attorney General, making him the first African-American Attorney General in history.
+Holder was appointed and confirmed as the 82nd U.S. attorney general in 2009, making him the first African-American attorney general in history.

-He is married to obstetrician Sharon Malone.
+Holder is married to obstetrician Sharon Malone.
 The couple has three children: Maya, Brooke and Eric.
-They currently reside in Washington, D.C.
+They reside in Washington, D.C.